uyuni-project/sumaform/README_TESTING.md

 By default, the `cucumber_testsuite` module will not produce any outputs for the resources (for example the hostname for the instances).

-If you want them, add:
+If you want them, add the following to the end of your `main.tf` file:

 ```hcl
 output "configuration" {
   value = module.cucumber_testsuite.configuration
 }
 ```
-At the end of your `main.tf` file.

-That will generate the outputs on-screen and will store them at the `terraform.tfstate`.
+That will generate the outputs on-screen and will store them in the `terraform.tfstate` file.

 ## Running the testsuite